 R. Hepp New Biomarker Reveals HPV Function in Head & Neck Cancers.
 Oncology Times: March 5, 2019 - Volume 41 - Issue 5 - p 17–18 doi: 10.1097/01.COT.0000554320.58842.75

 21) Are head and neck cancer patients who are HPV+ and receive radiation as part of their treatments at increased risk of developing strokes years later?Open or CloseMaybe.
 The authors of the paper below concluded that HPV-positive status is associated with an increased risk of stroke or transient ischemic attack following radiation treatment for head and neck cancer.
 The authors themselves raise some caveats regarding this in terms of both how the patients were chosen for the analysis as well as which ones were available for follow up.
 I had some reservations about the conclusions drawn.
 First, there is no comparison (i.e. a control group) with a group that matched the H&N cancer patients.
-How would "normal" people (people with and without HPV infection, but no cancer) would have had strokes or TIAs over that same time period?
+How many "normal" people (people with and without HPV infection, but no cancer) would have had strokes or TIAs over that same time period?
 Similarly, how would cancer patients that got radiation at some other location (e.g. prostate) compare to this group?
 Is it the radiation, where the radiation goes, or something else?
 Hard to say here.
 I also noticed that there was a higher proportion of men in the HPV-positive group, and maybe the increased stroke/CVE risk simply reflects having more men in that group.
 Finally, I'm not sure how actionable this data is.
 After all, no one would turn down the radiation therapy if it was needed just to have a lower risk of stroke/CVE.

 Addison, D. et al Human Papillomavirus Status and the Risk of Cerebrovascular Events Following Radiation Therapy for Head and Neck Cancer.
 J Am Heart Assoc.
 2017;6:e006453.
 DOI: 10.1161/JAHA.117.006453.
 (FREE paper)